pdee/pdee/doc/commands-python-mode.rst

 Return name of surrounding function with Python compatible dotted expression syntax.
 Optional argument INCLUDE-TYPE indicates to include the type of the defun.
-This function is compatible to be used as `add-log-current-defun-function' since it returns nil if point is not inside a defun.
+This function is compatible to be used as ‘add-log-current-defun-function’ since it returns nil if point is not inside a defun.

 py-help-at-point
 ----------------
 Print help on symbol at point.

-If symbol is defined in current buffer, jump to it's definition
+If symbol is defined in current buffer, jump to it’s definition

 py-describe-mode
 ----------------
-Dump long form of `python-mode' docs.
+Dump long form of ‘python-mode’ docs.

 py-find-definition
 ------------------